Algorithms for Massive Data -- Lecture Notes: Estimating (counting distinct elements)

+We now show algorithms for estimating set cardinalities with multiplicative (i.e. relative) error.
 The following solution is an idealized version (requiring totally uniform hash functions) of the algorithm described by Flajolet and Martin in \cite{flajolet1983probabilistic}.
 Let $[1,n]$ denote the range of integers $1,2,\dots, n$ and $[0,1]$ denote the range of all real values between 0 and 1, included.
 We use a uniform hash function $h: [1,n] \rightarrow [0,1]$.
-Note that such a function actually requires $\Theta(n)$ words of space to be stored, see Section \ref{sec:hash functions}: the algorithm is not practical, but we describe it for its simplicity.
+Note that such a function actually requires $\Theta(n)$ words of space to be stored, see Section \ref{sec:hash functions}: the algorithm is not practical, but we describe it for its simplicity and elegance.

 Intuitively, why does FM work?
 First, note that repeated occurrences of some integer $x$ in the stream will yield the same hash value $h(x)$.
 Since $h$ is uniform, we end up drawing $d$ uniform real numbers $y_1 < y_2 < \dots < y_d$ in the interval $[0,1]$ \footnote{Note that we can safely assume $x \neq y \Rightarrow h(x) \neq h(y)$: since we draw uniform numbers on the real line, the probability that $h(x) = h(y)$ is zero.}.
 At the end, the algorithm returns $1/y_1 - 1$.
 The more distinct $y_i$'s we see, the more likely it is to see a smaller value.
-In particular, $h$ will spread the $y_i$'s uniformly in the interval $[0,1]$; think, for a moment, about the most ``uniform'' (regular) way to spread those numbers in $[0,1]$: this happens when the intervals $[0,y_1]$, $[y_i,y_{i+1}]$, $[y_d,1]$ have all the same length $y_{i+1}-y_i = y_1 - 0 = y_1 = 1/(d+1)$.
-But then, our claim $1/y_1 - 1 = d$ follows.
+In particular, $h$ will spread the $y_i$'s uniformly in the interval $[0,1]$; think, for a moment, about the most ``uniform'' (regular) way to spread those numbers in $[0,1]$: this happens when the intervals $[0,y_1]$, $[y_i,y_{i+1}]$, $[y_d,1]$ have all approximately the same length $1/(d+1) \approx y_{i+1}-y_i \approx y_1 - 0 = y_1$.
+But then, our claim $1/y_1 - 1 \approx d$ follows.
 It turns out that this is true also \emph{on average} (not just in this idealized ``regular'' case): the \emph{average} distance between $0$ and the smallest hash $y_1$ seen in the stream is precisely $1/(d+1)$.
 Next, we prove this intuition.

 \begin{lemma} Let $y = \min\{h(x_1), \dots, h(x_m)\}$.
 Then, $E[y] = 1/(d+1)$. \end{lemma} \begin{proof}

 \end{proof}